jndiogo/sibila/README.md

 # Sibila

 Extract structured data from remote or local LLM models.
-Predictable output is essential for any serious use of LLMs.
+Predictable output is important for serious use of LLMs.

-- Extract data into Pydantic objects, dataclasses or simple types.
+- Query structured data into Pydantic objects, dataclasses or simple types.
+- Access remote models from OpenAI, Anthropic, Mistral AI and other providers.
+- Use local models like Llama-3, Phi-3, OpenChat or any other GGUF file model.
-- Same API for local file models and remote OpenAI, Mistral AI and other models.
+- Besides structured extraction, Sibila is also a general purpose model access library, to generate plain text or free JSON results, with the same API for local and remote models.
 - Model management: download models, manage configuration, quickly switch between models.
-- Tools for evaluating output across local/remote models, for chat-like interaction and more.

 No matter how well you craft a prompt begging a model for the output you need, it can always respond something else.
 Extracting structured data can be a big step into getting predictable behavior from your models.